-Those who made representations will be offered the opportunity to make oral representations by means of a Hearing.
-If no Hearing is requested or nothing is raised or produced in that hearing, to alter the view of the CRA, then the Decision will be made final.
+N.B.
+Those who made representations were offered the opportunity to make oral representations by means of a Hearing.
+No Hearing was requested and nothing has been raised subsequently to alter the view of the CRA.

 Katrina Hulatt

+Signed: Katrina Hulatt

 Director Legal Services (nplaw)

 and Monitoring Officer

 Norfolk County Council

-Date 13/04/2023

-Signed Katrina Hulatt
+Date: 07:12:2023

 n.b.
-The land hatched dark blue on the plan refers to an application to remove parcels of common land under Section 19(2)(a), of the Commons Act 2006 and a notice in relation to this application shall be issued separately.
+The land hatched red on the plan refers to an application to remove parcels of

+common land under Section 19(2)(a), of the Commons Act 2006 and a decision

+notice in relation to this application shall be issued separately.

-Some land subject to this application is deemed to have been incorrectly registered by the CRA and as it was also applied for in the Section 19(2)(a) application has been assessed under that application.
+Some land subject to this application is deemed to have been incorrectly registered by the CRA and as it was also applied for in the Section 19(2)(a) application it has been assessed under that application.
 The remainder of the land was assessed under the tests for this application.